Showrov-CoU/Knowledge-Link-with-JWT/README.md

 ## Features and Functionality

 `1.` User Authentication and Authorization:
-Implement a robust user authentication system that allows users to create accounts, log in securely, and manage their profiles.
+Implement a firebase user authentication system that allows users to create accounts, log in securely, and manage their profiles.
 Ensure role-based authorization to distinguish between librarians and regular users, granting appropriate privileges.

 `2.` Book Management:
 Create a comprehensive book management system that enables librarians to add, edit, and remove books from the library's collection.
 Include features like ISBN lookup, book details, cover images, and categorization.